MicrosoftDocs/cpp-docs/docs/standard-library/fisher-f-distribution-class.md

  The property functions `m()` and `n()` return the values for the stored distribution parameters `m` and `n` respectively.

+The property member `param()` sets or returns the `param_type` stored distribution parameter package.

+The `min()` and `max()` member functions return the smallest possible result and largest possible result, respectively.

+The `reset()` member function discards any cached values, so that the result of the next call to `operator()` does not depend on any values obtained from the engine before the call.

+The `operator()` member functions return the next generated value based on the URNG engine, either from the current parameter package, or the specified parameter package.

  For more information about distribution classes and their members, see [\<random>](../standard-library/random.md).

- For detailed information about the F- distribution, see the Wolfram MathWorld article [F-Distribution](http://go.microsoft.com/fwlink/LinkId=400899).
+ For detailed information about the F-distribution, see the Wolfram MathWorld article [F-Distribution](http://go.microsoft.com/fwlink/LinkId=400899).

 ## Example